24/7 Support Line

 The VA offers smoking cessation help for veterans, which is a combination of prescription medication and counseling.
 Nicotine patches, lozenges, and gum can help veterans begin the process of ending their physical dependence on nicotine.
 A physician will help the veteran taper these products slowly until the body no longer needs tobacco products to feel normal.

 Bupropion, the generic version of Wellbutrin, was once an antidepressant but has recently been found to work well helping people who smoke, including veterans, overcome the addiction.
 A counselor can work with the veteran on life stress and ways to cope that do not involve cigarettes or other tobacco products.

-Underlying mental health concerns like PTSD and depression among veterans will also greatly benefit from counseling.
+Former service members with underlying mental health concerns like PTSD and depression will also greatly benefit from counseling.
 The VA has long helped veterans manage PTSD, depression, addiction, and other mental and behavioral struggles.
 Any veteran suffering from co-occurring disorders, like PTSD and smoking, can get help from a VA counselor.
-The American Journal on Addictions (AJA) published a 2016 small study that looked at group counseling to help veterans struggling with co-occurring nicotine and other substance use disorders.
-The study found that including tobacco cessation in group motivational interviewing (GMI) sessions improved outcomes for many participants.

 For veterans who may not want to go through VA treatment or those who cannot reach their nearest VA, the federal healthcare system sometimes contracts with other medical providers to ensure access to physical, behavioral, mental, and substance abuse treatment.